 CROSSDISCIPLINARY DISCUSSIONS | PART 1

-Our first group tackled the 1st theme:
+Our first group then tackled the first topic:

-🎤 O ur student speakers & their contributions :
+🎤 Our student speakers & their contributions:

-💧 Ana Idiaquez Valbuena(Biological and Environmental Systems Modeling) explored the impact of PFAS pollution in water and the associated health risks, while proposing possible mitigation strategies.
+💧 Ana Idiaquez Valbuena (Modeling of Biological and Environmental Systems) explored the impact of PFAS pollution in water and the associated health risks, while proposing possible mitigation strategies.

-🌾 Oïana Brayle(Plant and Microbial Sciences for the Agro-Environment) analyzed the historical link between agriculture and biodiversity loss, before proposing innovative agroecological strategies for sustainable agriculture.
+🌾 Oïana Brayle (Plant and Microbial Sciences for Agro-Environment) analyzed the historical link between agriculture and biodiversity loss, before proposing innovative agroecological strategies for sustainable agriculture.

-⚕️🔄 Mai Linh Sorroche(Sciences pour la Santé Humaine) demonstrated the interconnection between environmental and human health through a case study of mangroves in Vietnam.
-She explained how mangrove degradation leads to increased water pollution, promoting the accumulation of toxins in the food chain and increasing the risk of cancer.
-She then proposed six solutions from the IPBES report to remedy the problem.
+⚕️🔄 Mai Linh Sorroche (Human Health Sciences) demonstrated the interconnection between environmental health and human health through a case study on Vietnam’s mangroves.
+She explained how the degradation of mangroves leads to increased water pollution, promoting the accumulation of toxins in the food chain and increasing the risk of cancer.
+She then proposed six solutions from the IPBES report to address this problem.

 💬 A dynamic multidisciplinary exchange